 Since becoming a freelance consultant he has completed projects for Action for Children, Centre for London, Demos and UK Music.
 He’s especially interested in the economics of the creative industries and the economic and political futures of UK cities.
 Jonathan holds degrees from three leading universities in Economics and Politics, including an M Phil in Political Thought and Intellectual History.

-Afghanistan Alan Johnson Alistair Darling Andrew Adonis Andy Burnham Barack Obama Bill Clinton China Conservatives Danny Finkelstein David Cameron David Miliband Ed Balls Ed Miliband EU EU-ETS Financial Times Frank Field G20 George Osborne George W Bush Gordon Brown India Iran J. M. Keynes James Purnell Jim Murphy Jon Cruddas Labour Labour Uncut Liam Byrne Margaret Thatcher Martin Wolf Matthew Taylor Nick Clegg Peter Mandelson Philip Stephens Progress Russia Sarah Palin the Economist The Guardian Tony Blair Tony Crosland UKIP
+Afghanistan Alan Johnson Alistair Darling Andrew Adonis Andy Burnham Barack Obama Bill Clinton China Conservatives Danny Finkelstein David Cameron David Miliband Ed Balls Ed Miliband EU Financial Times Frank Field G20 George Osborne George W Bush Gordon Brown India Iran J. M. Keynes James Purnell Jim Murphy Jon Cruddas Labour Labour Uncut Liam Byrne Margaret Thatcher Martin Wolf Matthew Taylor Nick Clegg Patrick Diamond Peter Mandelson Philip Stephens Progress Russia Sarah Palin the Economist The Guardian Tony Blair Tony Crosland UKIP